aono1/cs1600-final/README.md

 dinosaur game from harsitbaral

+# Wiring Instructions
+JOYSTICK:
+- VRX to A0
+- VRY to A1
+- SW to D2
+- GND to ground, 5V to 5V
+MIC to A5
+CACTUS BUTTON to D3

 # Instructions for using ButtonExpt
 (This makes the dino jump when you hit the button.
 It should also work for ducking, I just didn't bother to make it because this is enough to prove it works.)
 - pip install pyserial